AcademicAce/AcademicAceBeta/readme.md

-# BETA DESIGNS for other website // POWERED BY CHATGBT (OPENAI)
+# OPEN BETA // POWERED BY CHATGBT (OPENAI)

-CLOSED BETA
+Send us game suggestions (use issues)

+#Q&A
+Q: Do you have a discord?
+A: No.

+Q: Wamma work on a project
+A: No.